Table of Contents

 When it comes to the colder months, especially for those eager to see the Northern lights, layers are key.
 Thermals and a water-repelling parka are staples to wear.
 Both will ensure your core stays warm at all times.
 These should be paired with water-resistant pants and shirts.
 To finish off your outfit, waterproof hiking boots and warm knit socks will keep your feet comfortable at all times.
 And, don’t forget a reliable winter hat to make sure your ears and head stay warm.

 Warmer weather allows a little more flexibility in outfit choices.
 Always bring along a lightweight waterproof jacket or your favorite raincoat.
 A stylish outfit is always great, as long as it’s water-resistant.
 Instead of leather accessories, opt for those made of more weatherproof fabric.
 For more active days, a sporty long sleeve t-shirt and soft jeans are an excellent match.
-If doing more simple city-strolling, you can even slip on a cute long sleeve dress with sandals or sneakers.
+If doing more simple city strolling, you can even slip on a cute long-sleeved dress with sandals or sneakers.

 What MEN Should Wear in Norway: – (Click to expand)